bet4a/d3wiki/Selections.md

 Another way to think about the entering placeholder nodes is that they are pointers to the parent node (in this example, the document body); however, they only support append and insert.

+Note that appending entering nodes does not immediately affect the updating selection; you must reselect `div` if you want it to reflect these additions.
+Perhaps in the future we'll change this behavior, such that appending entering nodes will be immediately assigned to the updating selection and obviating the need for a reselect.
+However, this change isn't strictly backwards-compatible as it will likely require doing any updates *before* enter, so as to avoid redundant operators to both updating and entering elements.

 <a name="exit" href="#exit">#</a> selection.<b>exit()</b>

 Returns the exiting selection: existing DOM elements in the current selection for which no new data element was found.
 This method is only defined on a selection returned by the [data](#data) operator.
 The exiting selection defines all the normal operators, though typically the main one you'll want to use is [remove](#remove); the other operators exist primarily so you can define an exiting transition as desired.
 Note that the *exit* operator merely returns a reference to the exiting selection, and it is up to you to remove the new nodes.